SB 581

 (Senators Archuleta and Arreguín)

-Increase penalties for impersonating firefighters and other first responders, and for looting in a fire evacuation area.
-Ensure that an aggravated arson sentencing enhancement attaches to damage amounts at the time of the crime.
+Increases penalties for impersonating firefighters and other first responders, and for looting in a fire evacuation area.
+Ensures that an aggravated arson sentencing enhancement attaches to damage amounts at the time of the crime.

 SB 629